projectatomic/atomic-site/source/blog/2017-11-15-migrating-kubernetes-on-fedora-atomic-host-27.html.md

 # cp -r /var/lib/etcd/member /var/lib/etcd/etcd.etcd/
 ```

 Note: the etcd container provides the `etcdctl` client.
+There will be more about the etcd container on this blog on Friday.

 ### System container for flannel